sunpy/ndcube/docs/coordinates.rst

   >>> my_extra_coords.keys()
   ('time',)

 The values of the coordinates can be accessed via `~ndcube.ExtraCoords.wcs`.
 This property generates a WCS object based on the coordinates stored in the `~ndcube.ExtraCoords` object.
 It should be noted that because `~ndcube.ExtraCoords` is a stand alone object, its WCS does not necessarily match the data array of an `~ndcube.NDCube`.
-To convert the extra coordinates into a WCS directly applicable to an `~ndcube.NDCube`, see the :ref:`combined_wcs` section below on `~ndcube.NDCube.combined_wcs`.
+To convert the extra coordinates into a WCS directly applicable to an `~ndcube.NDCube`, see the :ref:`combined_wcs` section below.

 Finally, the `~ndcube.ExtraCoords` object can be attached to an `~ndcube.NDCube`  during instantiation and access via the `~ndcube.NDCube.extra_coords` property.